Our Vision

 We group artists into six tiers to reflect their footprint in the music world.
 At the top are the Legendary—icons who’ve been shaping music for over 30 years.
 Superstars are today’s household names who have released music in the past three decades.
 The Mainstream tier features well-known acts with wide appeal.
 Mid-Level and Developing artists are new talents gaining momentum, and then we have Undiscovered—millions of creators waiting to be heard.

 Chartmetric has pronoun data for artists from 230 countries and territories.
-Explore the breakdown of pronouns of solo artists by country in this chart.
+Explore the artist pronoun breakdown in the top 100 countries with the most artists on Chartmetric.